clastix/kamaji/docs/content/reference/api.md

         <td><b>error</b></td>
         <td>string</td>
         <td>
-          Error is to record the problem with the service port The format of the error shall comply with the following rules: - built-in error values shall be specified in this file and those shall use CamelCase names - cloud provider specific error values must have names that comply with the format foo.example.com/CamelCase. --- The regex it matches is (dns1123SubdomainFmt/)?(qualifiedNameFmt)<br/>
+          error is to record the problem with the service port The format of the error shall comply with the following rules: - built-in error values shall be specified in this file and those shall use CamelCase names - cloud provider specific error values must have names that comply with the format foo.example.com/CamelCase. --- The regex it matches is (dns1123SubdomainFmt/)?(qualifiedNameFmt)<br/>
         </td>
         <td>false</td>
       </tr></tbody>